marcolaux/linux-egpu-boot-switch/README.md

 - copy everything to the appropriate directories
   - change the BusID in /etc/X11/xorg.conf.egpu
     - if on AMD, change the Driver "nvidia" to your AMD driver (eg. "amdgpu")
+      - if you don't have an integrated Intel GPU delete the whole first Section with the "modesetting" driver
   - change the BusID in /usr/sbin/egpu_detect
 - make /usr/sbin/egpu_detect executable
   > 'chmod +x /usr/sbin/egpu_detect'